 Allergy Research Center, Mashhad University of Medical Sciences, Mashhad, Iran.

+Materials and Methods: Forty-nine patients were included in this longitudinal study.
+The study was launched from February 2018 to February 2019 in Akbar hospital, Mashhad-Iran.
+Cow’s milk allergy was diagnosed according to the clinical presentation and Challenge test.
+All participants were breastfed during the course of study.
+Mothers were received 1000 mg calcium and infants 400 IU Vitamin D daily, as routine.
 The cow’s milk was eliminated from the diet of both mother and infant.
 Infants were followed up for 9 months with 3 month intervals.
-Growth pattern were evaluated by measuring height, weight and head circumference z-scores every 3-month.
-Serum level of Calcium, Vitamin D, PTH and phosphorus were evaluated before and after the follow up period.
+Growth patterns were evaluated by measuring height, weight and head circumference z-scores every 3-months.
+Serum level of Calcium, Vitamin D, PTH and phosphorus were evaluated before and after the follow-up period.

-The mean age of the study participants was 4.57±2.41 month.
-There was a statistical significant difference between weight and height Z score (p=0.028) (P value=0.001), at baseline and 9 months after treatment.
-However, no significant difference was found in head circumference Z-score at baseline and 9 months after treatment.
-(P value=0.564).
-The increase in Vitamin D and PTH alongside with the decrease in calcium, phosphorus was significant during the study period. (p <0.01)
+Results: The mean age of the study participants was 4.57±2.41 month.
+There was a statistical significant difference between weight and height Z score (p=0.028) (p=0.001), respectively, at baseline and 9 months after treatment.
+However, no significant difference was found in head circumference Z-score at baseline and 9 months after treatment (p=0.564).
+The increase in Vitamin D and PTH along with the decrease in calcium, phosphorus was significant during the study period (p <0.01).

 It seems that elimination diet in infants with cow’s milk allergy would not suppress growth parameters and might even improve it, especially weight gain.